Chicken Parmesan with Linguine

 Homemade Pasta

-If you’re going to make fresh linguine, you’ll want to mix it up at the very beginning and let it hang to dry until ready to use in step #6.
+If you’re going to make fresh linguine, you’ll want to mix it up at the very beginning and let it hang to dry until ready to use.
 See my Homemade Pasta Recipe Here.

 Place the plum tomatoes in a large bowl and crush with your hand.
-I find that crushing your own offers a perfect combination of chunky tomatoes and thick juice.
+I find that crushing whole tomatoes offers a perfect combination of chunky tomatoes and thick juice.

-Using a meat tenderizing mallet, pound the chicken breasts so that they are 1/4 – 1/2″ thick.
-(I like to place the chicken in a plastic freezer bag to do this, for less mess.)
+Using a meat tenderizing mallet, pound the chicken breasts so they are 1/4 – 1/2″ thick.

-On a large plate, mix together flour, seasoned salt, and black pepper.
+On a large plate, mix together the all-purpose flour, seasoned salt, and freshly ground black pepper.
 Dredge the flattened chicken in the flour mixture so that both sides are nicely covered.

 Make the Sauce